 On 22 May 2008, as George Washington was sailing off the Pacific Coast of South America, there was a fire on board that wounded 37 sailors, and although there were no deaths caused by it, Navy officials still referred to it as a serious incident.
-A statement given by their public affairs staff explained that the fire erupted in the air-conditioning and refrigeration rooms and it was completely put out after 12 hours.
-Four days later, the ship docked at the Naval Air Station North Island in San Diego, California in order to undergo repairs.
+A statement given by their public affairs staff explained that the fire erupted in the air-conditioning and refrigeration rooms, and it was completely put out after 12 hours.
+Four days later, the ship docked at the Naval Air Station North Island in San Diego, California, in order to undergo repairs.

 Between 2 and 6 August 2009, George Washington visited Singapore as a way to spend their period of rest and recreation after having been taking part in community projects such as landscaping local community centers, schools, and the locations of organizations meant to help the disabled.

 In July 2010, the ship was at Busan in South Korea to make a port call, and afterward, it took part in the exercise Invincible Spirit in the Sea of Japan together with the United States Airforce and the Republic of Korean Airforce and Navy.
-The exercise took place in the Sea of Japan in an attempt to appease China in its views of not having military training missions in the Yellow Sea.
+The exercise took place in the Sea of Japan in an attempt to appease China in its view of not having military training missions in the Yellow Sea.

-In 2011, in the aftermath of the Tohoku earthquake and tsunami, the George Washington rushed to offer assistance and by April that same year, it was back at its berth at Yokosuka.
+In 2011, in the aftermath of the Tohoku earthquake and tsunami, George Washington rushed to offer assistance, and by April of that same year, it was back at its berth at Yokosuka.

 In November 2013, the vessel was involved in another humanitarian action when its entire strike group sailed to the Philippines for Operation Damayan after the area had been struck by Typhoon Haiyan.
 The George Washington, among other American naval units, provided supplies and launched its aircraft for search and rescue operations.